-Part of my education was in mathematics, so it was only natural for me to apply some ideas from mathematics to dance and choreography.
-When I first became interested in complexity theory in the mid-nineties I could instantly see how it might apply to dance, although it took some time to work out my ideas.
+When I first became interested in complexity theory in the early 90s I could instantly see how it might apply to dance, although it took some time to work out my ideas.

 So far I have not explained what I mean by either "complex" or a "complex system".
 A complex system can be defined as a system in which many different components interact, whereby the properties of the individual components do not fully explain the properties of the system as a whole.
 A principal characteristic of complex systems is the coupling between component parts and system, or between individual and group.

 When I speak of complex I have a specific definition in mind, which derives from the notion of algorithmic complexity.
 The algorithmic complexity of an object is defined as the length of the shortest program (or description) which generates the object.
-For example: 0000000000 and 0101010101.
-The first sequence can be succintly described as a sequence of ten zeroes while the second can be described as five alternating 0's and 1's.
-Now take a look at the following sequence, which also consists of twelve digits: 001011110110.
+Take the following sequences of numbers: 000000000000 and 010101010101.
+The first sequence can be succinctly described as a sequence of twelve zeroes while the second sequence can be described as six alternating 0's and 1's.
+Now consider the following sequence, which also consists of twelve digits: 001011110110.
 Presumably the shortest possible description of this sequence is the sequence itself.
-This last sequence can therefore be called the most complex.
+This last sequence can therefore be said to be the most complex.

-If we apply this to movements it follows that constantly moving every conceivable part of the body may at first look complex, but is in fact quite simple: the task move every part of the body will produce a series of sequences that all look more or less the same.
+If we apply this definition to movements it follows that constantly moving every conceivable part of the body may at first look complex, but is in fact quite simple: the task move every conceivable part of the body will produce a series of sequences that all look more or less the same.
 It's like watching a can of worms.

 But why does complexity matter?
 This is where my interest in complex systems, self-organization and neuroaesthetics come together.
-In general it has been argued and demonstrated that people tend to find novel and/or complex objects, scenes and so on interesting, as long as it is not too complex or totally novel.
+In general it has been argued and demonstrated that people tend to find novel and complex objects and scenes interesting, as long as it is not too complex or totally novel.

 Hagendoorn, I.G.
 (2002), Emergent patterns in dance improvisation and choreography.
 In: Minai, A.A. and Bar-Yam, Y. [Eds.].
 Unifying Themes in Complex Systems Vol. IV.
 Proceedings of the Fourth International Conference on Complex Systems, 183-195.